-It’s easy to see why high-frequency trading is of great use in the forex market, the world’s largest and most liquid market.
+It’s easy to see why algorithmic trading is of great use in the forex market, the world’s largest and most liquid market.

-High-frequency trading programs are designed to be able to act upon small movements in currency prices, the sort of movement that would make a few dollars at a small scale but can deliver bigger returns when the trades are numbered in the hundreds or thousands.
+Algorithmic trading programs are designed to be able to act upon small movements in currency prices, the sort of movement that would make a few dollars at a small scale but can deliver bigger returns when the trades are numbered in the hundreds.
 This is how a small move up or down can result in large returns when the right algorithm can identify and react to many different opportunities in a single day, let alone a week or month.

 Algorithmic trading in forex is, therefore, an exaggerated form of standard forex trading, using complicated algorithms to make big trading opportunities from the smallest of movements.
 Forex is a market defined by the constant flow of such movements, making it the perfect choice to apply these principles.